-1. Offer cumulative discounts on selected lines.
-Offer discounts to customers when they reach specified spending targets - for example, ten per cent off their next purchase for every £100 they spend.
+- Offer cumulative discounts on selected lines.
+Offer discounts to customers when they reach specified spending targets - for example, 10% off their next purchase if they spend £100.
 Limited time offers can encourage prompt purchases, but you must make sure you publicise the scheme.

 - Create a loyalty-card scheme.
 If you sell a high-volume, low-value item (drinks, for example), give customers a card to be stamped with every purchase.
 Once they reach the target number, they qualify for a free one.
 If you sell a range of items, a plastic swipe card storing points that translate into discounts is a better option.

 - Give away free items with multiple purchases.
 Buy one, get one free is a tried and tested method of encouraging short-term repeat sales.
 Don't overuse this tactic, though, or people might start to question the quality of the goods.